Next Steps

 You may also want to add our Terraform or Pulumi plugins if you're using those tools, following the same process as in step 2 and step 3 above.

 Garden also lets you define variables and use templating to ensure the environments are configured correctly.
-Below is a simple example:
+Below is how you commonly configure environments with dynamic templating:

 Now, you can create preview environments on demand from your laptop with: